Sinio-Manoka/tsunami_lab/doc/sphinx/input/setup.rst

 .. important::

-   if you Choose the 2d wavepropagation
+   If you choose the 2D wave propagation and a setup other than "dambreak2d," the program will automatically select "dambreak2d."
+   However, if you choose the 1D wave propagation and "dambreak2d," the program will exit automatically.

 **3. Navigate to the build directory:**